 Synlogic Announces Data Presentations at the Society for Inherited Metabolic Disorders (SIMD) 44th Annual Meeting

-Presentations included full data from both the Phase 2 Synpheny-1 Study in phenylketonuria and Phase 1 Study for SYNB1353 as a potential treatment for homocystinuria

-/EIN News/ -- CAMBRIDGE, Mass., March 20, 2023 (GLOBE NEWSWIRE) -- Synlogic, Inc. (Nasdaq: SYBX), the leading company advancing therapeutics based on synthetic biology, announced that positive data from the company’s Phase 2 Synpheny-1 study for phenylketonuria (PKU) were presented in a podium presentation yesterday during the Society for Inherited Metabolic Disorders (SIMD) 44th Annual Meeting in Salt Lake City, Utah.
+CAMBRIDGE, Mass., March 20, 2023 (GLOBE NEWSWIRE) -- Synlogic, Inc. SYBX, the leading company advancing therapeutics based on synthetic biology, announced that positive data from the company's Phase 2 Synpheny-1 study for phenylketonuria (PKU) were presented in a podium presentation yesterday during the Society for Inherited Metabolic Disorders (SIMD) 44th Annual Meeting in Salt Lake City, Utah.
 In separate poster presentations, the company also presented clinical data and preclinical data related to its homocystinuria (HCU) program.

 These findings build on positive top-line data from Synpheny-1 presented by Synlogic in October 2022, confirming proof-of-concept in PKU patients for SYNB1934, as well as positive top-line Phase 1 data from the HCU program announced in November 2022, demonstrating proof of mechanism for SYNB1353.